LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 Please make sure to check following.

-1. Are you using a valid license key to your account
+1. Are you using a valid license key to your account?
-2. Had you exported the license key on the node where you are running Lisk
+2. Have you exported the license key on the node where you are running Lisk?
-3. Had you selected proper time range in New Relic APM
+3. Have you selected proper time range in New Relic APM?
-4. Are you looking on right page e.g. You may be searching web transactions but you had selected Non-Web transactions in UI.
+4. Are you looking on right page?
+E.g. you may be searching web transactions but you had selected Non-Web transactions in UI.
 5. If you just run the node, give it few minutes let New Relic to crunch the data and show in UI.

-**Is the performance measures are consistent?**
+**Are the performance measures consistent?**

 1. As far as you are using same machine specification to run different scenarios, the stats will consistent.
 2. We recommend to not benchmark on your development machine, as it can have other work load during different test runs.